5 Things Every IT Manager Should Know About Dark Data

 We Need More Data Analysis Leaders

 Analyzing dark data takes two key elements: The creation of methods capable of sorting through vast amounts of unstructured data, and data analysis experts who know how to ask the right questions.
-Currently, most businesses not only lack the technological means to analyze their dark data, they lack the people whose understanding of data can make analysis worthwhile.
+Currently, most businesses not only lack the technological means to analyze their dark data, but they also lack the people whose understanding of data can make analysis worthwhile.
 After all, sorting data does little good if you don’t first know what you’re trying to find.
-The need for both technical solutions and data experts is one reason why, in a recent survey of chief information officers, CIOs identified the hiring of people with data analytics skills as their top recruiting priority.‡
+The need for both technical solutions and data experts is one reason data analysts and scientists are in such high demand.1

 The analysis of dark data could revolutionize how organizations operate.
-When you earn your MS in Information Technology at an online university, you can put yourself at the forefront of that data revolution.
+Update and expand your information technology skills so you can be part of that data revolution.

-Walden University is an accredited institution offering an MS in Information Technology degree program online.
-Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.
+Walden University is an accredited institution offering online degree programs as well as professional development and for-credit courses in its online School of Lifelong Learning.
+Expand your career options and advance your education using a convenient, flexible learning platform that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.